TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/troubleshooting-&-support/glossary.md

 ### Redeploy

-Deploy from an undeployed state.
+Redeploy from a deployed state.
+Used for troubleshooting.

 ### Destroy